LCR-BCCRC/lcr-modules/docs/source/for_users.rst

 .. _adding-columns:

-Adding and transforming columns
+Adding and Transforming Columns
 -------------------------------

-If your samples table is missing a required column that has the same value for every sample (*e.g.* ``genome_build``), you can easily add the missing column in your snakefile using standard pandas_ syntax as follows:
+If your sample table is missing a required column that has the same value for every sample (*e.g.* ``genome_build``), you can easily add the missing column in your snakefile using standard pandas_ syntax as follows:

 .. code:: python